kyuweftea/logwebservice/README.md

-> :warning: Running this app exposes the host's filesystem under '/var/log' to the network!
+> :warning: Running this app exposes the host's filesystem under '/var/log' to the network with no encryption!
+Please take necessary precautions!

 # logwebservice
 This package is a proof-of-concept for a web service that provides access to files under the host's `/var/log` directory.